fru-io/docs-live/docs/databases.md

 ## Pushing Databases
 `ddev-live push` can move [files](https://docs.ddev.com/files/) and [databases](https://docs.ddev.com/databases/) from your local environment to a [site](https://docs.ddev.com/sites/).
 Uploading files or a database will trigger a [job](https://docs.ddev.com/jobs/) that performs the task on DDEV-Live.

 Use `ddev-live push database` to import a database to your site.
 Two arguments are required: a reference to a site and the path to a database backup asset.
 Database backups must be gzip-ed SQL files.
 When the database backup has been uploaded, a backup restore operation is initiated using the uploaded asset.

-The following command pushes a database named foo from local to live and initiates a [backup restore](https://docs.ddev.com/backups/).
+The following command pushes a database named `foo.sql.gz` from local to live and initiates a [backup restore](https://docs.ddev.com/backups/).
 ```
-➜  ddev-live push database mysite ./my-site-a1b2c.gz
+➜  ddev-live push database mysite ./foo.sql.gz
-Uploaded: ./my-site-a1b2c.gz
+Uploaded: ./foo.sql.gz
 Initiated backup restore: ddev-demo/mysite-gxsrd
 ```